Different Types of Financial Ratios:

 There are two methods in which ratios are categorised.
 The first is the traditional method, where ratios are divided on the source of the accounting statement from where they are received.
 The second is functional distribution, grounded on the merits of the financial ratios and the idea for which they are computed.
 Financial ratios can be classified into two (2) types:

 - The Functional classification

-The traditional division has been on the grounds of financial statements to which the determinants of ratios belong.
-On this principle the ratios are categorised as follows :
+The traditional division has been made on the grounds of financial statements to which the determinants of ratios belong.
+Based on this principle the ratios are categorised as follows :

 - Profit and Loss Ratio: A ratio of 2 variables from the financial statement of P&L is referred to as a statement of P&L ratio.
 For instance, the proportion of gross profit to revenue from transactions is referred to as the gross profit ratio.
 It is computed utilising both figures from the statement of P&L.